apognu/tuigreet/README.md

 ### User menu

-Optionally, a user can be selected from a menu instead of typing out their name, with the `--user-menu` option, this will present all users present in `/etc/passwd` at the time `tuigreet` was run, with a UID within the acceptable range.
+Optionally, a user can be selected from a menu instead of typing out their name, with the `--user-menu` option, this will present all users returned by NSS at the time `tuigreet` was run, with a UID within the acceptable range.
 The values for the minimum and maximum UIDs are selected as follows, for each value:

  * A user-provided value, through `--user-menu-min-uid` or `--user-menu-max-uid`;
  * **Or**, the available values for `UID_MIN` or `UID_MAX` from `/etc/login.defs`;